No benefit to taking ivermectin for COVID-19 symptoms, study led by Duke finds - NewsBreak

 Results of the study were published Monday on medRxiv , a pre-publication server, and have been submitted for peer review.

+They mirror the findings from another study published in the New England Journal of Medicine in March that found ivermectin doesn’t reduce the risk of hospitalization.

-Hernandez led the national study that sought to prove or disprove once and for all whether ivermectin, an anti-parasitic drug used in other dose sizes to deworm horses, has a role in the treatment of COVID-19.
+Hernandez led the national study that sought to prove or disprove once and for all whether the anti-parasitic drug used in other dose sizes to deworm horses has a role in the treatment of COVID-19.

-The drug gained popularity in some circles, with podcaster Joe Rogan saying he used it to treat his COVID infection.
+The drug has become popular among some conspiracy-minded vaccine opponents who believe it is a COVID cure, with some taking veterinary-strength doses of the drug.
+Podcaster Joe Rogan has said he used it to treat his COVID infection.

+But the U.S. Food and Drug Administration says it has received reports of people self-medicating with ivermectin later needing medical attention or hospitalization.